thecodingdocs/REDCapSync/README.md

 collection, monitoring, transformation, and analysis.

 ## Installing REDCapSync

-*Note: The current version of `{REDCapSync}` used when writing this book is 0.0.0.9003, and some of the features presented in this book might not be available if you are using an older version, or be a little bit different if you have a newer version.
-Feel free to browse the package NEWS.*

 The stable release can be found on CRAN and installed with:
 **PLACEHOLDER NOT SUBMITTED TO CRAN YET**